-GPI US recruits university students in the US to take part in Empowerment Programs in Japan and China.
+GPI US recruits university students in the US to take part in Empowerment Programs in Japan.

-Program participants are sent to serve as group leaders at various high schools and educational institutions in Japan or China to help students better understand self-empowerment, critical thinking, and effective English communication.
+Program participants are sent to serve as group leaders at various high schools and educational institutions in Japan to help students better understand self-empowerment, critical thinking, and effective English communication.